thejhh/infolog/README.md

 * Options to customize clock and other stuff
 * CLI utility to post messages
 * Clean up scripts/main.js
-* List public streams at http://infolog.in
+* List public channels at http://infolog.in
 * UI to "create" new domains
 * Remove deleted messages from browsers cache that didn't submit delete request
 * Support for Visiblity API